PickNikRobotics/generate_parameter_library/README.md

   minimal_node_parameters
 )
 ```
 The above cmake is substituted in place of `# additional libraries ...`.
-Notably, the third argument of `generate_parameter_library` specifies a user provided header to include in the generated code.
-All validation functions defined in this header can be referred to in the YAML validation dictionary.
+Notably, the third argument of `generate_parameter_library` is optional and specifies a user-provided header to include in the generated code.
+Validation functions defined in this header can be referred to in the YAML.

 ## Integrate generated struct into project source code
-Only a few source code changes are needed to integrate the generated parameter library code.
-First, the library must be included via `#include "minimal_node_parameters.hpp"`.
-Note that the include name is exactly the same as the generated library name specified for in cmake.
+The generated header file is named based on the target library name you passed as the first argument to the cmake function.
+If you specified it to be `minimal_node_parameters` you can then include the generated code with `#include "minimal_node_parameters.hpp"`.
 ```c++
 #include "minimal_node_parameters.hpp"
 ```
-In the initialization code, an instance of `ParamListener` and `Params` should be created.
-At this time, parameters will be declared and read.
+In your initialization code, create a `ParamListener` which will declare and get the parameters.
 An exception will be thrown if any validation fails or any required parameters were not set.
+Then call `get_params` on the listener to get a copy of the `Params` struct.
 ```c++
 param_listener = std::make_shared<minimal_node::ParamListener>(node);
 params_ = param_listener->get_params();
 ```
-Finally, the instance of `Params` can be updated dynamically during the main loop as follows.
+If you are using dynamic parameters, you can use the following code to check if any of your parameters have changed and then get a new copy of the `Params` struct.
 ```c++
 if (param_listener->is_old(params_)) {
   params_ = param_listener->get_params();